 LUBRICANTS

-When it comes to lubrication, we are very particular about it, as this is one of the most crucial part where it can prolong the life span of bearings and seals.
-With proper lubrication, downtime can be prevented and generates higher efficiency in return.
+When it comes to lubrication, we are highly particular, as it is one of the most crucial factors in extending the lifespan of bearings and seals.
+With proper lubrication, downtime can be minimized, resulting in higher efficiency.

 Why & How?

-Lubrication is essential for the proper function of bearings because it reduces friction, which can cause damage or failure of the bearing.
-Lubrication also protects against corrosion and contaminants that can damage bearings and other wheel-end components.
-In the correct applications, lubricants extend the useful life of bearings to their optimum range.
+Lubrication is crucial for the proper functioning of bearings, as it reduces friction that can cause damage or failure.
+It also protects against corrosion and contaminants that can harm bearings and other components.
+When applied correctly, lubricants can extend the life of bearings to their full potential.

-For every industry, lubrication is vital to the performance of rotating equipment; when over 40% of maintenance cost are related to poor lubrication, proper management is crucial.
-The right quantity of the right lubricant applied at the right intervals is essential to achieving optimum application performance and maximum service life.
+In every industry, lubrication is vital for the performance of rotating equipment.
+Since over 40% of maintenance costs stem from poor lubrication, proper management is key.
+Using the right amount of the right lubricant at the right intervals ensures optimal performance and maximizes service life.

 Reduction of Friction